mikuso/ocpp-rpc/README.md

 #### Event: 'closing'

-Emitted when the client is closing.
-This event is distinct from `disconnect`.
+Emitted when the client is closing and does not plan to reconnect.

 #### Event: 'connecting'